-If your child has a positive swab performed in the community or is diagnosed as having COVID-19 disease while in the study, then you must contact the study team on the contact details provided for you.
+If your child has a positive swab performed in the community or is diagnosed as having COVID-19 disease while in the study, then you must contact the study team at the Clinical Research Facility on 0191 2820070.

 If your child is admitted to hospital during the study (for any reason), then you should inform the medical or nursing staff that they are taking part in this study.
 We will provide a contact card for you to give to these staff.